-There’s lots to do for your friends and family in Coniston and we very much encourage them to come along and enjoy the atmosphere.
-If you’re competing in the 50 miles event, we very much encourage you to arrive Friday afternoon and join us for the iconic Lakeland 100 start, followed by the children’s fun run.
+There’s lots to do for your friends and family in Coniston and we very much encourage them to come along and enjoy the atmosphere, the start of the 100 and the children’s Lakeland 1 fun run.
+If you’re competing in the 50 miles event, we very much encourage you to arrive Friday afternoon, so you don’t miss out on the action and atmosphere.

 Here’s some of the things you need to know beforehand:

-4. Your family and friends can track you using both Sportident and Open Tracking.
-Sportident will show live arrival times at each checkpoint.
-Competitors will have a ‘SI Card’ and as they reach each checkpoint, you will log your arrival.
-Your family can use the Sportident system to see the time you arrive at each checkpoint, but it will not show where you are ‘between checkpoints’.
+3. Your family and friends can track you using by using Open Tracking and details of how to do this will be sent out in advance.
 Open Tracking is a GPS system which operates live, so in theory, your family should be able to use Open Tracking to ‘dot watch’ and see exactly where you are at any time on the course.
 However, this is signal reliant and for that reason there are several ‘dead spots’ on the course, where it may appear that you have not moved for a lengthy period of time, due to no signal.
-In the week prior to the event, we will publish links to both the Sportident and the Open Tracking pages, these will be accessible on our homepage throughout the weekend.
+This year, we will also (attempt) to bring you live video footage at the entrance to each checkpoint, so your friends and family can see you arrive!

 WHERE CAN FAMILY SPECTATE ON THE COURSE? – IMPORTANT PLEASE READ